jenniferclemens/DiabeticRetinopathyDetection/README.md

 ### part1.m
 This file contains the code used to visualize the convolution layers.

+### part4.m
+This file contains the code used to reconstruct the first image from the patches generated.

 Reference:
 [Benzamin, Avula, and Chandan Chakraborty.
 "Detection of hard exudates in retinal fundus images using deep learning."
 2018 Joint 7th International Conference on Informatics, Electronics & Vision (ICIEV) and 2018 2nd International Conference on Imaging, Vision & Pattern Recognition (icIVPR).
 IEEE, 2018.](https://arxiv.org/ftp/arxiv/papers/1808/1808.03656.pdf)